fluid-lab/MyL3-External-Data/README.md

 # MyL3-External-Data
 GSoC 2018 project

-Idea is to develop basic Infusion wrapper for My Life Long Learning Lab(MyL3).
-This wrapper will contain following data about learners imported from various external sources.
+This project aims to import useful data about learners from external sources (By taking their permission).
+Data sources that will be researched and prototyped include:

 * Import Weather data
 * Import Map/Location data